thisdougb/thisdougb.github.io/_posts/2017-01-12-rotate-passwords-ansible-hashivault.md

 We have an existing HashiCorp Vault instance available (link to Github repo below).
 HashiVault gives us the capability to use LDAP as an authentication backend, so we can point it at our Active Directory and leverage existing users and groups to provide access control.

-This means the account initiating the password rotation task supplies their AD credentials which Ansible uses to authenticate against HashiVault.
+This means the account initiating the password rotation task supplies their AD credentials at runtime, which Ansible uses to authenticate against HashiVault.
 We capture credentials using vars_prompt in the playbook

 ```
 # file: rotate password playbook